Philippines says may benefit from any pivot to Asia by Biden administration | Law-Order

-The Philippines may benefit if there is a renewed emphasis on Asia by the new administration of U.S. President Joe Biden, which could help act as a counterbalance to China in the region, the country's defence minister said on Friday.
+The Philippines may benefit if there is a renewed emphasis on Asia by the administration of U.S. President Joe Biden, which could help act as a counterbalance to China in the region, the country's defence minister said on Friday.
+The former U.S. colony has long been a treaty ally of Washington, but its ties have warmed with China and Russia since President Rodrigo Duterte took office in 2016 amid Beijing's promises of billions if dollars of aid, loans and investments.

-The longstanding geopolitical rivalry between Washington and Beijing will continue to test the Southeast Asian nation's adeptness in balancing relations, Defence Secretary Delfin Lorenzana told a forum.
+"Being one of America's allies in the Indo-Asia Pacific region, the Philippines may benefit from the Biden administration's anticipated pivot to Asia strategy," Defence Secretary Delfin Lorenzana told foreign journalists in a pre-recorded speech.
+The Philippines welcomed the prospect of a new era of relations with the United States, he said, adding that the longstanding geopolitical rivalry between Washington and Beijing would continue to test his nation's adeptness in balancing relations.

+U.S. Secretary of State Antony Blinken said on Wednesday that Washington stood with Southeast Asian nations resisting pressure from China, which claims 90% of the strategically important South China Sea.
+China does not recognise a 2016 international arbitration decision invalidating its claims in the waterway, where there are overlapping claims with the Philippines, Brunei, Vietnam, Malaysia and Taiwan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)